Change in ASPiH management committee

 As from 1st November 2017, ASPiH has appointed Jane Nicklin as Operations Manager.

 Jane is well known to us having worked on the executive committee for over 4 years, she has done a sterling job in creating a niche for simulation technicians in the UK and obtaining professional registration for technicians with the Science Council - a great achievement.
 She has also worked extensively in improving the membership division of the organisation.
 Many of you will know her through engaging in the HEE/ASPiH simulation standards consultation project during 2016 - Jane’s enormous energy and enthusiasm played a large part in the success of that work.
 She is now working on the adoption phase of the standards and developing the accreditation guidance and documents for the organisation.
 In her new capacity, Jane will be pivotal in the functioning of the organisation and to be the first point of contact for enquiries.
-She will be working a minimum of 5 flexible days per month but with additional days as required.
-Welcome to your new role Jane!
+She will be working a minimum of 5 flexible days per month but with additional days as required [email protected]